Rafa-Baca/LEGAL_HANDBOOK/README.md

 # LEGAL_HANDBOOK: A Little Legal Handbook for Data and Computer Scientists
 # Please help yourself to a PDF Copy of this Handbook included with this repo.
-# I would greatly appreciate a star, fork, and any feedback that you may have.
+# I would greatly appreciate a GitHub star, fork, and any feedback that you may have.
 # THANKS FOR YOUR INTEREST!

 A Little Legal Handbook for Data and Computer Scientists